Project background

 Early design explorations

-Initial ideas stem from feedback from the science team and user interviews.
-The design presents patients with "neutral" and "negative" stimuli.
+Initial ideas stem from the feedback from the science team and user interviews.

 Wireframes onboarding - user testing